Growing Brussels Sprouts in Containers is quite easy! Let’s have a look at How To Grow Brussels Sprout in a Pot!

-Tip: Choose a clay pot to grow this vegetable if you’re growing it in a frost free area.
-As clay pots remain cool, drains well and provide good air circulation.
+Tip: Choose a clay pot to grow this vegetable if you’re growing it in a frost-free area, as clay pots remain cool, drain well, and provide good air circulation.

 Brussels Sprout is picky about the growing conditions.
-It’s a cool season crop and has the best taste when it matures in the cool air temperature.
-So, keep that thing in mind when you plan to grow Brussels sprouts.
+It is a cool season crop and has the best taste when it matures in the cool air temperature.

 Growing Brussels Sprouts from Seeds

-Get the seeds of dwarf brussels sprout varieties for containers.
-Start seeds in the seed pots or directly in the desired containers, either indoors or outdoors, depending on the temperature.
-For the germination of seeds, the soil temperature should be in the range of 45 – 85 F (7 – 30 C).
+Start seeds in 4 inches pots or directly in the desired containers, either indoors or outdoors, depending on the temperature.
+For the germination of seeds, the soil temperature should be in the range of 45-85 F (7-30 C).

-Sow seeds 1/2 inch deep, wait for a few days for the baby plants to emerge, which usually takes 5 – 20 days.
-Once the seedlings have shown their first pair of leaves, thin them and save the healthiest one only.
-And when these seedlings have grown a few inches (4 – 5 inches approximately), transplant them.
+Sow seeds 1/2 inch deep and wait a few days for the baby plants to emerge, which usually takes 5-20 days.
+Once the seedlings have shown their first pair of leaves, thin them and save the healthiest ones only.
+And when these seedlings have grown a few inches (4-5 inches approximately), transplant them.

-You can also look for transplants in the nearby nursery if you missed sowing seeds on time or want readily available plants.
+Pro Tip: You can also look for transplants in the nearby nursery if you miss sowing seeds on time or want readily available plants.

 Growing Brussels Sprout Indoors

-Growing Brussels sprouts indoors is possible, if you’ve got a spot that receives enough sunlight.
-They need at least 6 hours of direct sunlight.
+Growing Brussels sprouts indoors is possible if you’ve got a spot that receives enough sunlight.
+They need at least 5-6 hours of direct sunlight.

 Tip: Cabbage family crops like Brussels sprouts are prone to Boron deficiency.
-You can look for symptoms like hollow stems, small sprouts, low productivity, slow growth, dying growing tip.
-However, these symptoms are very common, that’s why if soil testing is possible, do that.
+You can look for symptoms like hollow stems, small sprouts, low productivity, slow growth, and dying growing tips.
+However, these symptoms are very common, so if soil testing is possible, do that.
 If you’re sure about Boron deficiency, apply borax.
 Learn more here!